echeu/quasar-srtm/README-docker.md

 ## Build docker image

 The following commands only have to be issued once to instantiate the docker image.
+You might need to use sudo for these commands to run properly.
   - docker run --rm --privileged multiarch/qemu-user-static:register --reset
   - docker build --rm -t cern-arm64-alma9 - < Dockerfile